thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 npm install -g brunch
 ```

 Using the freshly installed `brunch` command, create a new application called `hello` with the [`ryansobol/with-react`](https://github.com/ryansobol/with-react) skeleton.
-A **skeleton** creates files and directories that provide a good starting point for a new application.
+A **skeleton** creates files and directories that are a good starting point for a new application.

 **NOTE:** The `-s` flag is the shorthand form of the `--skeleton` flag.